jonocodes/blog/content/blog/2025-12-10-southwest-companion-pass.md

 ## How to get it

-Note that these details change regluarly, so this uses the current (December 2025) deals.
-However I have done this consecutivly for many years, and the deals have been comparable every time.
+Note that these details change regularly, so this uses the current (December 2025) deals.
+However I have done this consecutively for many years, and the deals have been comparable every time.
 I have had 5+ of these companion passes over time.

 * Apply in December for a Southwest Business card (currently 60k bonus)
 * Once approved for the business card apply the next day for a Southwest Personal card (85k bonus)